sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

    network physical space that is transparent to the customer .
 In other words, mapping allows to know what is the **physical address** (PA) for a specific **customer address** (CA) and if it requires different encap, etc.
-1. On the other hand, we want to be able to plumb (insert) in the routing table for an entry a specific mapping, for example:
+1. On the other hand, we want to be able to insert in the routing table any entry with a specific mapping, for example:

     `10.3.0.0/16 -> VNET C (Peered) (use mapping)`

+Notice that a routing table has a size limit of about 100 K while mapping has a limit of 1 M. Using mapping allows you to extendd the amount of data that can be contained in a routing table.

+One of the main objectives of a routing table, more specifically **LPM routing table**, is to allow the customers to enter static or mapped entries the way they see fit.
+The LPM routing rules determine the order.
+The rules can be either static or can refer to mapping.
+But mappings does not control routing which is done via the LPM table.

+- **Static** means that when you create an entry into the table, you know exactly the physical address (PA).
+  Here there is no mapping (lookup).
+- **Mapping** means that for that particular entry, you want to intercept the traffic and exempt it from the standard routing.
+Instead, you want to apply different actions than the ones associated with the rest of the traffic.